AI Code Assistants Are Not Replace-All: When to Trust and When to Verify

 }

-This looks fine at first glance.
-But $request->only() will pass through any field you list, and if someone later adds an is_admin column, a developer might add it to that array without thinking.
-The AI did not suggest using a Form Request with explicit validation rules because it was generating the simplest working solution, not the most defensive one.
+Looks fine at first glance, right?
+But $request->only() passes through any field you list.
+If someone later adds an is_admin column, a developer might toss it into that array without thinking twice.
+The AI didn't suggest using a Form Request with explicit validation rules because it was optimizing for the simplest working solution, not the most defensive one.
+That's a pattern I see constantly in AI-generated code — it works, but it's not production-hardened.

 Complex state management.
 Anything involving race conditions, distributed locks, cache invalidation, or multi-step transactions is a minefield.
-The AI will produce code that works on your local machine with a single user and falls apart under load.
+The AI will produce code that works perfectly on your local machine with one user and falls apart the second real traffic hits it.

 Edge cases in domain logic.
-Timezone handling, currency conversion, leap years, unicode normalization — these are areas where "almost correct" code ships bugs that surface months later in production.
+Timezone handling, currency conversion, leap years, unicode normalization — these are areas where "almost correct" code quietly ships bugs that don't surface until months later in production.
+I've seen AI handle a date calculation that was wrong exactly one day per year.
+Good luck debugging that in February.

 The Trust Spectrum

 Accept with a glance.
 Boilerplate, test scaffolding, simple data transformations, documentation, type definitions.
-If the structure looks right and the naming is correct, it is almost certainly fine.
-Spending time carefully reviewing a generated factory or a migration with straightforward columns is not a good use of your attention.
+If the structure looks right and the naming makes sense, it's almost certainly fine.
+Don't burn ten minutes reviewing a generated factory or a migration with straightforward columns — that's not a good use of your attention.

 Review carefully.
 API integrations, database queries, validation logic, anything touching user input.
 Read every line.
-Check that the query is not vulnerable to N+1 problems.
-Verify that error handling covers the failure modes you care about.
-This is where AI saves you typing time, but you still need to apply your judgment.
+Check that the query isn't hiding an N+1 problem.
+Verify that error handling actually covers the failure modes you care about.
+This is where AI saves you typing time, but you still need to apply your own judgment.

 Rewrite from scratch.
 Authentication flows, payment processing, permission checks, anything involving cryptography.
-Use the AI output as a starting point to understand the shape of the solution, then write it yourself.
-The cost of a subtle bug here is too high to accept even a small probability of error.
+Use the AI output as a rough sketch to understand the shape of the solution, then write it yourself.
+The cost of a subtle bug in your auth or payment code is too high to gamble on.

 Building an AI-Assisted Workflow

-The most productive workflow I have found follows a consistent loop: generate, review, test, commit.
+The most productive AI-assisted development workflow I've found follows a tight loop: generate, review, test, commit.

 Generate.
 Give the AI as much context as possible.
-Do not just say "write a controller."
+Don't just say "write a controller."
 Say "write a controller for managing team invitations, where an invitation has an email, a role, and an expiration date, and only team admins can create invitations."
-The more specific your prompt, the less you have to fix.
+Better prompt engineering for code generation means less cleanup later.

 Review.
 Read what it gave you.
-Not with the goal of finding bugs, but with the goal of understanding the code as if you wrote it.
-If you cannot explain why every line is there, that is a signal to dig deeper.
+Not looking for bugs specifically — read it with the goal of understanding the code as if you wrote it.
+If you can't explain why every line is there, that's a signal to dig deeper.

 Test.
 Run the tests.
-If the AI generated tests, run those too and verify they actually test meaningful behavior rather than just asserting that the code does what the code does.
-A test that mocks everything and asserts the mock was called is not testing anything useful.
+If the AI generated tests, run those too — but verify they actually test meaningful behavior rather than just asserting that the code does what the code does.
+I've seen AI-generated tests that mock everything and then assert the mock was called.
+That's not testing anything.

 Commit.
-Once you are confident, commit with a clear message.
-Do not commit AI-generated code you have not reviewed.
-Your name is on the git blame.
+Once you're confident, commit with a clear message.
+Don't commit AI-generated code you haven't reviewed.
+Your name is on the git blame, not the AI's.

 The Experience Paradox

-Here is something I have observed that is worth being honest about: AI coding assistants make senior developers faster and can make junior developers worse.
+Here's something I don't see discussed enough: AI coding assistants make experienced developers faster but can actively make junior developers worse.

 A senior developer knows what correct code looks like.
-When the AI produces something subtly wrong, they catch it because they have seen that bug before, or they have internalized the patterns that prevent it.
-The AI saves them the tedium of typing what they already know.
+When the AI produces something subtly wrong, they catch it because they've seen that bug before, or they've internalized the patterns that prevent it.
+The AI just saves them the tedium of typing what they already know how to build.

-A junior developer does not have that filter yet.
+A junior developer doesn't have that filter yet.
 They might accept AI-generated code that compiles and passes the happy path test without recognizing the missing error handling, the SQL injection vulnerability, or the race condition.
-Worse, they miss the learning opportunity that comes from struggling through the problem themselves.
+Worse, they miss the learning that comes from struggling through the problem themselves.
+You don't build intuition by accepting autocomplete suggestions.

-If you are earlier in your career, I would encourage you to use AI assistants for learning rather than production.
+If you're earlier in your career, I'd strongly encourage using AI assistants for learning rather than production.
 Ask them to explain the code they generate.
 Ask them why they chose one approach over another.
-Then write it yourself.
+Then close the suggestion and write it yourself.

 Writing Better Prompts for Code Generation

 Provide the interface first.
-If you define the method signature, return type, and expected exceptions, the AI fills in the implementation more accurately.
+Define the method signature, return type, and expected exceptions.
+The AI fills in the implementation with far more accuracy when it has guardrails to work within.

 Include examples of existing code.
 Paste a sibling class or a similar function from your codebase.
-The AI will match the style, conventions, and patterns rather than generating something that looks foreign in your project.
+The AI will match your style, conventions, and patterns instead of generating something that looks foreign in your project.

 Ask for the tests first.
-Sometimes it is more effective to generate the test suite from your specification and then ask the AI to write the implementation that passes those tests.
+Sometimes it's more effective to generate the test suite from your specification first, then ask the AI to write the implementation that makes those tests pass.
+Test-driven AI development — it works surprisingly well.

 Conclusion

-Use AI to eliminate tedium.
-Use your brain to ensure correctness.
+Let AI handle the tedium.
+Apply your brain where correctness actually matters.
 Keep your test suite healthy so it catches the mistakes you both make.
-And when in doubt, remember that the cost of reviewing code you did not need to review is always lower than the cost of shipping a bug you did not catch.
+And when you're not sure whether to trust a suggestion — just review it.
+Five minutes of reading code you didn't need to is always cheaper than shipping a bug you didn't catch.